modders-anonymous/sanguine-rose/README.md

 ## On Sanguine Rose

-**Sanguine Rose** is a tool for MO2 users that makes it easy to collaborate on modpack development using GitHub. *Sanguine Rose* is inspired by [Wabbajack](https://github.com/wabbajack-tools/wabbajack), but is a completely separate development, with lots of improvements.
+**Sanguine Rose** is a tool for modders that makes it easy to collaborate on modpack development using GitHub. *Sanguine Rose* is inspired by [Wabbajack](https://github.com/wabbajack-tools/wabbajack), but is a completely separate development, with lots of improvements (more on it below).

 ### An automated 'how to build' instruction

-In essence, each Sanguine Rose-based project is just a (machine-executable, but human-readable) *instruction on 'how to build the MO2 folder from Downloads folder'*.
-As in "go to such and such URL, get a file there, unpack it, and copy file X from the archive to this place within MO2 hierarchy".
+In essence, each Sanguine Rose-based project is just a (machine-executable, but human-readable) *instruction on 'how to build your game folder (and MO2 folder, if applicable) from Downloads folder'*.
+As in "go to such and such URL, get a file there, unpack it, and copy file X from the archive to this target".
 Rinse and repeat 200'000 times.

 BTW, with Sanguine Rose (and unlike with WJ), you can easily see this instruction on GitHub. build.json (which is actually a [JSON5](https://json5.org/) file) is this instruction, so the whole thing is absolutely transparent.
 And as it is a text-based instruction - it can be managed by using standard GitHub mechanisms (history tracking, merges, pull requests, and so on).

 ### Using in lieu of Wabbajack

-*Sanguine Rose* can be used to describe arbitrarily large modpacks, to the extent of the whole setup.
+*Sanguine Rose* can be used to describe arbitrarily large modpacks, to the extent of the whole modded setup.
 In this sense, it can be used as a replacement for Wabbajack.
 Still, I am encouraging modpack developers to build your *Sanguine Rose* projects in modular manner, reusing work of the others, and keeping things "open" for the downstream changes.
-I cannot prohibit using *Sanguine Rose* in other manner, but huge closed monolithic setups are certainly not what *Sanguine Rose* is designed for.
+While I cannot prohibit using *Sanguine Rose* in other manner, huge closed monolithic setups are certainly not what *Sanguine Rose* is designed for.

 ## A Word to Mod Authors